Bar Florine

 The Upper East Side's Quiet Shift Toward Serious Wine

 For most of the past two decades, New York's serious wine bar activity clustered downtown and in Brooklyn, with the Upper East Side content to serve neighborhood regulars rather than compete for critical attention.
 That pattern has been shifting.
 A new tier of wine-focused addresses has emerged in the 80s and 90s, less concerned with scene-making than with building programs that hold up under scrutiny.
-Bar Florine, at 163 East 92nd Street, belongs to that quieter cohort — and its 2026 Star Wine List recognition confirms it has cleared the editorial threshold that separates a well-stocked bar from a genuinely considered wine program.
+Bar Florine, at 163 East 92nd Street, belongs to that quieter cohort, and its 2026 Star Wine List recognition confirms it has a noteworthy wine program.

-Star Wine List, which evaluates wine programs across restaurants and bars globally, does not award recognition casually.
-An entry in their 2026 guide places Bar Florine alongside programs that have been assessed for range, pricing structure, and the depth of selection — not simply the number of labels on a list.
+Star Wine List recognition is a useful signal for a wine bar.
+An entry in their 2026 guide places Bar Florine alongside programs that have been assessed for range, pricing structure, and the depth of selection, not simply the number of labels on a list.
 For a venue this far north of Midtown, that signal matters: it tells you the program is worth making a trip for, not just a convenient neighborhood stop.

 A Room at the Northern Edge of a Changing Neighborhood

-The design specifics available for this address are limited, but the Star Wine List recognition, combined with the neighborhood's general character, points toward a space built for the wine rather than for spectacle.
+The Star Wine List recognition, combined with the neighborhood's character, points toward a space built for the wine rather than for spectacle.
 Compare this to the experiential drama of some downtown wine bars, where the room design competes with the list for attention.
 In Carnegie Hill, the balance tends to run the other way.

 Where Bar Florine Sits in the New York Wine Bar Conversation